davidson-consulting/vjoule/book/v1.0/src/getting_started/what_is_vjoule.md

    + `ram` plugin that retreives the energy consumption of the RAM of the system  (`rapl`)
    + `gpu` plugin that retreives the energy consumption of the GPUs of the system  (`rapl`, `nvidia`)

 To monitor your processes consumption the `divider` core plugin will come in handy.
 This documentation will mainly focus on this core plugin.

 You currently have two ways to interact with vJoule :
 - As a **command line interface** : useful for easy and quick usage
-- As a **linux service** : useful if you want to interact with vJoule in a program
+- As a **linux service** : useful if you want to interact with vJoule in a program, and monitor more complex applications.

 ### Current limitations
 vJoule cannot be used inside a virtual machine as it needs direct access to the hardware.